MicrosoftDocs/bot-docs/articles/file-format/bot-builder-lg-file-format.md

 ### Namespace option

-Developers can register a namespace for the LG templates they want to export.
-If there is no namespace specified, the namespace will be set to the filename without extension.
+You can register a namespace for the LG templates you want to export.
+If there is no namespace specified, the namespace will be set to the filename without an extension.

 The example below shows how to set the namespace option to `foo`: